zhangweijian97/LogseqNote/pages/dme presentation.md

 Let's define a variable y, which is a linear combination of x.
 You can see, y is also a linear combination of s.
 The central limit theorem tells us y is more gaussian than any of s.
 And if y equals one of the s, it is least gaussian.
 Therefore, if we find all the parameters that maximize the non-gaussianity of this equation, we do find the independent components.
+Here arise another question, that is, how to measure the non-gaussianity?
+###
 讲
 ###
 ##